Education in Yemen

 GPE in Yemen

-The GPE grant of US$72.6 million focuses on supporting the implementation of the MTRF’s 10 programs.
-The three main components supported by GPE funding are:
+The current GPE grant of US$72.6 million focuses on the following:

 - Developing quality basic education through supporting school-based development, curriculum development, pre-school education, and improving teacher, school management, and inspector performance.

 - Improving enrollment and equity through improving school physical environment, encouraging equitable access, promoting access for out-of-school children, and supporting adult literacy.